kirbydesign/designsystem/.github/CONTRIBUTING.md

 >
 > _[Git Best Practices](https://sethrobertson.github.io/GitBestPractices/)_

+We agree with both.
+Apart from acting as checkpoints, it helps other contributors to easily get an overview of your changes and navigate them.
+But only as long the commits are good.

 #### The good commit follows Git best practices

 You are encouraged to follow commonly adopted Git best practices, see for example [Distributed Git - Contributing to a Project](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project).
 These include, among others: